Premier Airways

-Premier Airways (promoted as Easy Air) is a low fare airline project based in Chennai, Tamil Nadu, India.
-It had proposed to launch low cost regional scheduled services, for which it received a No Objection Certificate (NOC) from the Ministry of Civil Aviation in June 2014.
-The NOC has since expired before the airline could start operations.
+Premier Airways Limited was created to promote as a low cost high quality airline project based in Chennai, Tamil Nadu, India.
+It had proposed to launch low cost regional scheduled services, for which it received a No Objection Certificate (NOC) from the Ministry of Civil Aviation in July 2014.

 The Public Limited company was founded in August 2005 by a group of Non Resident Indian (NRI) entrepreneurs.